 In Case 1, synthetic sources are distributed randomly in a 5000 km × 5000 km square area and the receivers are placed 1000 km apart, as shown in Figure 16.
-In this case, with $\lambda = 0$ , our Page 33 of 63 measurement procedure is expected to return the input phase velocity.
+In this case, with $\lambda = 0$, our measurement procedure is expected to return the input phase velocity.
 In Case 2, the sources are randomly distributed, but are confined to the line connecting the stations.
-Instead of $\lambda = 0$ , we expect to measure phase with $\lambda = +\pi/4$ .
-In Case 3, the synthetic sources are randomly distributed in the grey area showed in Figure 16.
+Instead of $\lambda = 0$, we expect to measure the correct phase velocity only when λ is set equal to $+\pi/4$, which can be derived from equation (6).
+In Case 3, the synthetic sources are randomly distributed in the grey area showed in Figure 16 and we have no priori knowledge of λ .
+The first two cases here are focused on confirming the method and our idea of "initial phase", and the third case is what we consider to be a more realistic model of the actual ambient noise source distribution.
 We choose 3 km/s as an input phase velocity for a non-dispersive, non-attenuative homogeneous medium.
-Each synthetic source emits a Gaussian like wavefront with a 3 second width propagating outward with a random initial time and random polarity.
-Here, the first two cases are focused on confirming the method and the idea of initial phase and the third case is our preferred model of ambient noise source distribution.
+Each synthetic source emits a Gaussian-like wavefront with a 3 second width propagating outward with a random initial time and random polarity.

 The resulting 5-100 sec band-pass cross-correlation functions for all cases are shown in Figure 17a.
 Clear signals are observed on all three cross-correlations.
 In Case 3, the signals are only observed at positive lag time due to the asymmetry of the source distribution; all sources are to the left of both stations.
-Note that even without any sources on the right, the cross-correlations between different sources destructively interfere and appear as a background noise at negative lag time.
 The signals for all three cases peak at exactly the same lag times due to the constancy of group velocity, but the shape of the signal in Case 2 differs from that in Cases 1 and 3.
-This is due to the initial phase shift in at all frequencies.
+This is due to the "initial phase" shift at all frequencies.
 On the other hand, no clear difference in phase between Case 1 and Case 3 is observed.
+Background noise in the cross-correlation is observed for all cases.

 The phase velocity dispersion curves measured by FTAN are shown in Figure 17b for all three cases.
 The medium is non-dispersive, so the group and phase speeds are the same.
-The velocity dispersion curves for Case 1 and Case 2 confirm our method and the idea of how initial phase depends on the source distribution.
-When $\lambda = 0$ and $\lambda = +\pi/4$ is applied on Case 1 and Case 2, respectively, the measured phase velocities match the input phase velocity (3 km/s) at all periods with errors less than 1%.
-At the same time, similar results are obtained when $\lambda = 0$ is used in the Case 3, although the source distribution is highly inhomogeneous.
-An example of the effect of using the incorrect initial phase is also shown by using $\lambda = 0$ in Case 2.
+The velocity dispersion curves for Case 1 and Case 2 confirm our method and the idea of how phase depends on the source distribution.
+When $\lambda = 0$ and $\lambda = +\pi/4$ is applied to Case 1 and Case 2, respectively, the measured phase velocities match the input phase velocity (3 km/s) at all periods with errors less than 0.5%.
+At the same time, similar results are obtained when $\lambda = 0$ is used in Case 3, although the source distribution is highly inhomogeneous.
+An example of the effect of using the incorrect "initial phase" is also shown by using $\lambda = 0$ in Case 2.
 The measured phase velocity dispersion curve clearly deviates from the input value and the error increases with period.

 For comparison, the group velocity dispersion curves are also shown here in Figure 17c and exhibit the intrinsic uncertainty difference between these two kinds of measurement.
-Group velocity clearly exhibits higher uncertainty and the uncertainty tends to increase with the period, although non-dispersive signals are particularly hard targets for group velocity.
-Note that the group velocity measurement is not $\lambda$ dependent; hence even with incorrect initial phase $\lambda = 0$ for case 2, the same result is returned.
+Group velocity clearly exhibits higher uncertainty (up to ~ 2%) and the uncertainty tends to increase with the period, although non-dispersive signals are particularly hard targets for group velocity measurement.
+Note that the group velocity measurement is not λ dependent; hence even with incorrect "initial phase", $\lambda = 0$ for Case 2, the same measurement is returned.